 Tram Mai anchors 12 @ 12, 12 News’ multi-platform noon show, with 12 minutes of uninterrupted content.
-She also hosts First @ 4 and reports across all 12 News shows and platforms.
+She also anchors 12 News First from 4p.m. to 5 p.m., and reports across all 12 News shows and platforms.

 Tram began her career in 1995 as a production assistant at KABC in Los Angeles.
 She got her first reporting job at WOFL in Orlando, FL out of the Gainesville bureau.
 A year later, she worked at CFN-13 out of the Volusia County bureau in Florida.
 She then moved to Columbus, OH as a reporter and weekend anchor for three years, before coming to KPNX in 2003.
 During her career, Tram has won Emmy’s for anchoring and reporting.
 She has also been nominated for several Emmys, most recently for Best Anchor in 2019; She’s also won a Casey Award and awards from the Ohio Society of Professional Journalism.